Ei3-kw/Grimalkin/README.md

         - position the object in the scene
         - add an observable_object component to it by using the inspector on the left
         - add the topics related to the object under the info

+  - ## Creating a new script
+     - open the project in unity
+     - navigate to **Assets/Scripts_** in unity
+       - if the new script runs throughout the game it should be created at **Assets/Scripts/player**
+       -  if the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
+       -  if it UI UI-related it should be created at **Assets/Scripts/UI**
+       -  otherwise, it should be created at **Assets/Scripts/objects_misc**
+     - write the script according to [Script structure ](#script-structure)
+     - follow the [Security](#security) structure if the script is using user data and update the README
+     - add the script to the relevant objects

+# Getting started examples
+this section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.

+Prior basic knowledge of unity will be helpful but not necessary.
+Going through [Unity getting started](https://unity.com/learn/get-started) will help.
+Each unity

+1. Start by following the [Run self-compiled version](#run-self-compiled-version) instructions, once you have it running you can move to the next step.
+2. The next step to get more familiar with code base, is adding an observable cube with the topic "cube", by following the next steps.
+A cube can be added to the scene by right-clicking on the hierarchy, and you will find Cube under 3D Object.
 3. To test that the cube is working as intended, will create a new script to fetch the current observation and see if it contains a cube.
 You will need to follow the [Creating a new script](#creating-a-new-script) instructions and modify the new script to match the following.

         // the player_observer class is in charge of